-A26 - Mechanisms of Chromatin Replication
+A26 - Establishment and Role of Chromatin Structure around Chromosome Replication Origins

 Figure modified from Kurat et al., Mol Cell.
 2017 Jan 5;65(1):117-130.
 Left panel shows a chromatin replication reaction in vitro using ~ 30 purified protein complexes.
 How accurate replication rates are achieved on a global scale and how chromatin factors interact with components of the replication machinery (right panel), remains poorly understood.